-Our Employment & Labour practice area has been recognised for its advice on contentious and non-contentious matters relating termination & dismissal, redundancy and discrimination and non-contentious matters including advisory on employment contracts, employment policies and procedures, review of HR manuals & policies, advising on staff restructuring.
-The practice advises clients in various sectors including banking & financial services, health services, non-governmental organisations, telecommunications and hospitality.
+Our Employment & Labour practice area has been recognised for advising on contentious and non-contentious matters relating to termination & dismissal, redundancy and discrimination, employment contracts, employment policies and procedures, review of HR manuals & policies and staff restructuring.
+The practice advises clients in various sectors including banking & financial services, health services, manufacturing, non-governmental organisations, telecommunications and hospitality.

 Chambers & Partners has consistently recognised our Employment & Labour practice area as one of the market’s top practices.
-The firm was ranked Band 2 during the 2021 rankings, with interviewed clients noting that they are "impressed by their follow-through on issues," further referring to the team as "extremely professional and knowledgeable."
+The firm was ranked in the 2021 rankings, with interviewed clients noting that they are "impressed by their follow-through on issues," further referring to the team as "extremely professional and knowledgeable."
 In addition, Legal 500 also ranked the firm tier 1 in employment practice noting our strength in handling both contentious and non-contentious employment matters and our experience in handling redundancies, retrenchments, employee benefits and collective bargaining arrangements.

 The firm has been involved in landmark employment disputes in Kenya including:

 - Representing a Kenyan bank against a claim for constructive dismissal and discrimination of an employee.
 The award is set at USD 300,000.

 - Representing a railway corporation in a claim worth USD 4.3 million brought by its former employees to enforce an award made by the Industrial Court and a claim for unfair dismissal after a strike which led to their dismissal.

 - Representing a national airline in a class action for reinstatement of over 440 employees following a redundancy process undertaken wherein the Court was in favour of the employees and ordered reinstatement and back-pay of salary.
 The matter value is USD 1 million.